SiliconValleyInternship-Lambda/Docker_1/README.md

 # docker-demo
-A Docker - composer example that provides a Nginx, Flask, and React container
+A docker compose example that provides a Nginx, Flask, and React container

 # How to use a docker and composer
 ---